keeweb/kdbxweb/README.md

 ## Compatibility

 Supported formats are Kdbx3 and Kdbx4, current KeePass file format.
 Old kdb files (for KeePass v1) are out of scope of this library.
+We currently have no plans to support the older formats.

 <br />